 Contact person Kirsi Kuoppamäki

 Stormwater management is challenged in densely built urban areas and even more so in the future with increasing precipitation due to climate change.
 Abundant rooftops offer an opportunity to reduce the amount of stormwater by using green roofs.
-We study the functioning of green roofs in terms of their ability to retain rainwater in Finnish climate in all four seasons and what factors affect the quality of green roof runoff.
+We study the functioning of green roofs in terms of their ability to retain rainwater in the Finnish climate in all four seasons and what factors affect the quality of green roof runoff.
 Furthermore, we are searching for solutions to prevent the leaching of nutrients from green roofs.

 All terrestrial ecosystems consist of aboveground and belowground components that interact with each other.
 Green roof substrate type and depth affect the retention of water and nutrients, diversity of soil organisms and growth of plants on the roofs.
 Our aim is to build up knowledge for solutions that improve the health of green roof soil ecosystem, effective (closed) nutrient cycling and sustain plant communities on green roofs.
 This work is carried out in connection to the vegetation and stormwater management research.
 Long-term studies are being done on a number of experimental and observational setups both in green roofs and walls to see whether and how the systems develop over time.
 Such long-term research is extremely important as the expected life-span of a green roof is several decades.